jmew/selenium-bootcamp/README.md

 #####Challenge

-Try creating a test that navigates to google.ca
+Try creating a test that opens a browser and navigates to google.ca

 ## Task #2: Locating Elements